touzet/pampa/README.md

   - pampa_classify:  also dedicated to taxonomic assignment, offering a comprehensive range of advanced options.
   - pampa_craft: enables the user to define their own markers by creating custom set of peptide markers.

-Moreover, PAMPA is user-friendly software capable of processing any number of mass spectra in a single run and conducting in-depth exploration of diverse assignment possibilities within the taxonomic domain."
+Moreover, PAMPA is user-friendly software capable of processing any number of mass spectra in a single run and conducting in-depth exploration of diverse assignment possibilities within the taxonomic space.

 ## How to install the program ?